awwx/meteor-browser-msg/README.md

     localStorage.setItem("foo", 456);

-perhaps some clever browser would send a "storage" event only for the second one... which would defeat the localmsg implementation.
+perhaps some clever browser would send a "storage" event only for the second one... which would defeat the browser-msg implementation.
 The test in the test subdirectory checks that a browser does in fact not do that.